Ion Accelerator - Self-Sustaining Hydrogen Production Technology

 Who Is H2IL:

 'H2 Innovation Lab' (H2IL) is a subsidiary R&D branch of a manufacturing and exporting company based in Auckland New Zealand.
 Since 1996 the parent company had successfully patented and exported specialized electronic analytical equipment into 71 major countries.
 Receiving product and leadership awards, hosting international seminars and popular presence at trade shows throughout the world.
 Since 1980 this innovative research and development company have been dedicated to providing solutions to many technical challenges.

 The Galvanic Enhanced Electrolyzer (G.E.E.) project has been one of the biggest challenges with input from over 70 personnel all specialised in their field of expertise.
-As of 2019 the R&D project received 14 years of R&D. 97,000 man hours and over $17m investment with the goal of achieving a clean, safe energy.
+As of 2019 the R&D project received 14 years of R&D. 97,000 man hours and over $17m self-funded investment with the goal of achieving an abundant clean, safe energy.
 We recognise that hydrogen is the ultimate fuel in addition to being the building block of most chemicals.

 Validation testing and reports are complete and the final stage (self-powering 5kWh microgrid power station) will be completed late 2021 ready for demonstration and news publicity.
 Patents in all major countries (and many others) are in place along with extensive hidden IP to support technology security.

 H2IL is focused on technology acquisition rather than in-house manufacturing.
 To secure a successful rollout of this game-changing - highly disruptive technology, it needs to be in the hands of the right corporation (or group thereof) to establish an international energy supply network.
 We have open dialogue with many major corporations and are continuing to taking expressions of interest in acquisition.
 Strategic planning and risk management suggests the parent company and all personal remain discreet due to the nature of this highly disruptive technology.